kdeldycke/kevin-deldycke-blog/content/posts/new-year-eve-light-painting.md

 ![](/uploads/2010/Lightpainting3.jpg)

-If you liked it, do not forget to [visit the whole gallery](http://maomium.com/zenphoto/light-painting/) on [Maomium](http://maomium.com) website and leave a comment !
+If you liked it, do not forget to [visit the whole gallery](http://maomium.com/zenphoto/light-painting/) on [Maomium](http://maomium.com) website and leave a comment!